Yuki Honda

-Yuki Honda (本多 勇喜, Honda Yūki) is a Japanese footballer who plays as a defender for Vissel Kobe.
+Yuki Honda (本多 勇喜, Honda Yūki) is a Japanese footballer who plays as a defender for club Shimizu S-Pulse.

 Career

 Honda made his official debut for Nagoya Grampus in the J1 League on 16 March 2013 against Ventforet Kofu in which he scored the winning goal for Grampus 4 minutes into stoppage time in the 2nd half to win the game for Grampus 1–0.

 In December 2015, Honda signed for Kyoto Sanga.